db-auto/db-auto/README.md

 ## Done
 * Make sure schema you specify in environment is the one you get
 * Auto-detect the database details and populate the config - done for oracle and postgres
+* Schemas with notation schema:table
+* Oracle - limits now in place.
+(Horribly because Oracle 11 sucks for paging)
 ## Done needing more testing
 * manually saying which fields we want (views or fields)

 ## Powerful capability/important hygiene

-* Finish Oracle -- needs limits
+* The select command
 * environment lists - be able to run the same command in multiple environments... e.g. dev, test, prod
   * And how do we show the results with table/json?
 * Start using ? notation and stored procedures so that we can avoid sql injection